socraticDevBlog/python_web_scraping/README.md

     - Please have Python 3 installed

-    - If you know how to do it, please put you in a Virtual Environnement (venv)
+    - If you know how to do it, please put yourself behind a Virtual Environnement (venv)

     - via the Command line (PowerShell), install 3 librairies : BeautifulSoup, lxml and Requests